-In this article we have considered a non-degenerate three-level laser, with the parametric amplifier.
-First we have derived the master equation in the linear and adiabatic approximations.
-Then using this master equation, we have obtained stochastic differential equations.
-Applying the solutions of the resulting differential equations, we have calculated the quadrature variance.
-In addition, using the same solutions we have determined the mean photon number and mean photon Entanglement.
-We have also seen that the two-mode driving light has no effect on squeezing of cavity modes.
-Like the squeezing, the parametric amplifier affects the mean photon numbers and the variance of the photon number difference.
-We have also found that increasing the amplitude of the parametric amplifier increases the mean photon numbers and the variances of the photon numbers.
-We observe that one effect of the squeezed vacuum is to enhance the degree of squeezing of the signal-idler modes.
-Furthermore, we have seen that the mean photon number of mode a is greater than that of mode b.
-We have found that both the mean photon number and the quadrature variance for the two-mode laser light beams is the sum of the mean photon numbers and the quadrature variances of the constituent two-mode laser light beams.
+In this article, the squeezing, entanglement, and statistical properties of the light produced by a non-degenerate three-level laser coupled to a two-mode thermal reservoir have been analysed in the linear and adiabatic approximation schemes in the good cavity limit.
+Then using the master equation, stochastic differential equations was obtained.
+Applying the solutions of the resulting differential equations, the quadrature variance was calculated.
+Employing the solutions for the c-number cavity mode variables along with the correlation property of noise forces associated with a normal ordering, the quadrature squeezing, photon entanglement, mean number of photon numbers are obtained .Increasing the amplitude of the parametric amplifier increases the mean photon numbers and the variances of the photon numbers have also been founded.
+The effect of the squeezed vacuum is to enhance the degree of squeezing of the signal-idler modes was observed.

+Furthermore, the mean photon number of mode a is greater than that of mode b have been resulted.
+Both the mean photon number and the quadrature variance for the two-mode laser light beams are the sum of the mean photon numbers and the quadrature variances of the constituent two-mode laser light beams had been founded.
+Therefore, the increase in the mean photon number is observed in a region, where the degrees of two-mode squeezing and entanglement are significant making the system under consideration available source of intense squeezed, as well as entangled, light.